GAsNA/la-taverniere/README.md

 <br /><br />
 Run with ```make```.

-## TODO
-- [ ]  Verification all log error
-- [ ]  handler-reaction-role: check if role is higher than the bot
-- [ ]  Personalized join and leave message

 ## Actions

 - [x]  Announcement for newly posted youtube videos and youtube live - NOT PUBLICLY OPEN TO EVERY GUILD FOR NOW